High-order numerical integration on self-affine sets: Cubature based on non- S -invariant polynomial spaces

-where the second equality above follows from the definition $\widetilde{\omega}=(\mathcal{I}_{\calP}^*)^{-1}\widetilde{\vec{w}}$, and the third is a consequence of the orthogonality, we conclude that $\calP_{\IFS}\subset \calP_{\Quad}$. \end{proof} The above result may seem somewhat surprising: indeed, even if the matrix \( \vec{S}^\trans \) admits several eigenfunctions satisfying the assumptions of \cref{thm:exact}, the cubature rule based on any such eigenfunction is exact in \( \calP_{\IFS} \). \begin{remark} The above result enables us to use the inexact cubature weights to compute the weights exact in the space \( \calP_{\IFS} \).
+\begin{remark} The above result enables us to use the inexact cubature weights to compute the weights exact in the space \( \calP_{\IFS} \).
 For example, to integrate polynomials in the space \( \spPolyQ{k} \) exactly, one could have computed the inexact weights in \( \spPolyQ{nk} \).
 Such weights would have integrated the polynomials in the space \( \spPolyP[nk] \) (which is \( \IFS \)-invariant) exactly, in particular the Lagrange polynomials for \( \spPolyQ{k} \), which define the exact cubature weights.
 However, this can be potentially computationally expensive. \end{remark}